Aurelio logo

 There are three key things that we need to use when defining our main_agent (equivalent to our earlier orchestrator agent), those are:

-• Update our instructions prompt to explain handoffs and how the LLM can use them.
+• Update our instructions prompt to make it clear what the handoffs are and how they should be used.
 OpenAI provides a default prompt prefix that we can use.

-• Set the handoffs parameter, which is a list of agents that we use as handoffs.
+• Set the handoffs parameter, which is a list of agents that we can use as handoffs.

 First, let's check the preset prompt prefix: